-Following surgery, Dr Beldholm’s patients will remain in the hospital for several days to minimise post-surgery complications and ensure that healing is going smoothly.
+Following surgery, patients will remain in the hospital for several days for observation.
 It is normal for patients to experience pain, bruising, swelling and numbness around the operated region.
 To cope with the pain, Dr Beldholm may prescribe pain medication as needed.
 He will periodically check on his patients and determine when the patient is finally discharged from the hospital.
-During the recovery process, avoid lifting heavy objects for several weeks is critical.
+During the recovery process, avoid lifting heavy objects for several weeks.
 Patients can usually return to their normal, daily lives within 4 to 6 weeks, although downtime can vary based on individual differences in healing.

 3 top articles you need to read today